smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/peekbaby.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
+In the overlay function, we need to enter several information and have an excel file ready.
+- **folder**: Where is the main project folder that stores all the videos?
+As with the merge function, in this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
+- **attempts**: Is this the first time?
+If yes, enter 1, and the function will ignore the information given under "corr".
+- **bgcam**: Stands for "background-camera".
+What is the name of the camera that will be used as the "base" of the video?
+In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
+- **topcam**: Stands for "top-camera".
+What is the name of the camera that will be overlaid on top of the base video?
+In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video.
+- **newname**: How should Python name the new output video?
+In this example, Python will name the new video as "OMI", which stands for "omission task".
+- **propsize**: Stands for "proportion-size".
+How small should be top video be?
+In this example, 0.25 means 25% of its original size.
+- **dur**: Stands for "duration".
+If the recorded task has a standard length (e.g., 3 mintues), enter it here in seconds (i.e., 180).
+If the duration of the recorded task differs between participants, leave it as "None".
+- **excel**: What is the path and name of the excel file that contains all other relevant information?
+Leave this as "None" if we want to enter this information manually (see example B below).
+- the rest: Leave them as "none" since the information should be found in the excel file.

 (B) The following code enters information into the function.
 ```
 overlay(folder = "C:/Users/user/Desktop/mc_vid",